Original Date: 6/11/1992 * Last Revision Effective: 8/4/2020

-Parking on campus shall be allocated by the vice president of administrative services or his/her designee consistent with the objectives of these regulations.
-The vice president of administrative services or his/her designee is further authorized to designate and mark the various parking areas on the campus with numbers or titles or both.
-This includes authorization to reserve certain areas for vehicles displaying certain special permits.
+Parking on campus shall be allocated by the vice president of administrative services (VP AS) or their designee consistent with the objectives of these regulations.
+The VP AS or their designee is further authorized to designate and mark the various parking areas on the campus with numbers or titles or both; and is authorized to reserve certain areas for vehicles displaying special permits.

-The authority and powers conferred upon the director of public safety by these regulations may be delegated by him/her to his/her subordinates.
+The authority and powers conferred upon the director of public safety by these regulations may be delegated to subordinates.

-Parking fees may be adopted by the board of trustees, specifying the charge per quarter and year.
+Parking fees may be adopted by the board of trustees.

 Except for college-owned and/or –operated vehicles, the college assumes no liability under any circumstances for vehicles on college properties.

-No person shall park or leave any vehicle, whether attended or unattended, upon the campus of Bellevue College during the hours published on the Bellevue College website without properly displaying a valid Bellevue College permit, a disability placard or a government agency license plate without prior authorization of public safety.
+No person shall park or leave any vehicle, whether attended or unattended, upon the campus of Bellevue College during the hours published on the public safety webpage without properly displaying a valid Bellevue College permit, with the exception of electric vehicles (EV) noted below.
+Valid permits include:

-- a current student or faculty/staff permit displayed in accordance with instructions below; or
+- Current student or faculty/staff permit displayed in accordance with instructions below; or

-- a temporary permit authorized by public safety and displayed in accordance with instructions.
+- Temporary permit authorized by public safety and displayed in accordance with instructions.